lmc-eu/spirit-design-system/packages/web/src/scss/components/TextField/README.md

 - `text`
 - `url`

-Other meaningful values (e.g. `date`, `file`) will work but design of the input field is not consistent across platforms/browsers.
+Other meaningful values (e.g. `date`, `file`) will work but the design of the input field will not be consistent across platforms/browsers.

 ## Input Width